Crushing the Myth of Late-Stage Capitalism

 Critics of capitalism might guess that we are presently in a late stage, and it’s possible they are correct.
 But only in the sense that any random guess not prohibited by the laws of physics could be correct.

 As it’s commonly used, the phrase late-stage capitalism is also a bad explanation, since the person using it can make infinite variations if their theory turns out to be incorrect.
-No matter what happens, they can always claim we are in a late stage of capitalism, and that if we wait just a bit longer, they’ll be proven correct.
-Moreso, if some unpredictable event were to lead to the end of capitalism, they would take credit for their prediction, even though their prediction was the result of random luck.
+No matter what happens, they can always claim we are actually still in a late stage of capitalism, and that if we wait just a bit longer, they’ll be proven correct.
+They can always extend the time required, which makes it a meaningless prediction.
+Moreso, if some unpredictable event were to lead to the end of capitalism, they would certainly take credit for their prediction, even though their prediction was the result of random luck.

 For those reasons, anyone who tells you we’re currently experiencing a late stage of capitalism is no better than a sidewalk prophet carrying a cardboard sign, raving about the end of the world.